Spotting The Early Peripheral Neuropathy Symptoms

 • Receive annual check-ups, especially for your feet (where peripheral neuropathy is most likely to appear).

 • Make any necessary lifestyle changes that will help manage your condition.
-Improving your diet, exercise routine, and overall health can have a huge positive impact on your life.
+Improving your diet, exercise routine, and overall health can positively impact your life.

 • Speak to your doctor about mechanical aids such as compression socks, braces, and more.
 These aids can help provide support and comfort to combat diabetic neuropathy.